absholi7ly/absholi7ly/README.md

 <h1 align="center">Hi 👋, I'm Abdualhadi Khalifa</h1>
-<h3 align="center">I am a motivated person and committed to success Development in the fields of technology in general, and information security in particular.
-I have A strong background in this field and a variety of skills that enable me to interact in this field</h3>
+<h3 align="center">I am a passionate person and committed to success in development in the fields of technology in general, and information security in particular.
+I have a strong background in this field and different skills that enable me to interact in this field.
+I have worked on many projects in information security.
+And I wrote tools for me to detect vulnerabilities such as CVE-2024-33566 / CVE-2024-4040 / CVE-2023-34060 / CVE-2023-20048 </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=absholi7ly&label=Profile%20views&color=0e75b6&style=flat" alt="absholi7ly" /> </p>